 Unites States Green Building Council (USGBC) - The organization that confers LEED designations in the USA

 Wood Rot / Dry Rot - Wood that has been degraded.
 This is one of the most common issues found in home appraisals.

 Zero Net Energy - A property that uses zero energy from offsite sources.

-Experienced Appraisers Inc has the most extensive and experienced network of real estate appraisers in the State of Florida.
+We are local appraisers living and working in Palm Beach County.
 If you are in need of an independent and unbiased assessment of your home's value, contact us today for fast and friendly service.